broadinstitute/cromwell/scripts/docker-compose-mysql/README.md

 To run cromwell in the background, add `-d` at the end of the command:
 `docker-compose up -d`

-To then see the logs for a specific service, run `docker-compose logs <service> -f`.
+To then see the logs for a specific service, run `docker-compose logs -f <service>`.
-For example `docker-compose logs cromwell -f`.
+For example `docker-compose logs -f cromwell`.

 For more information about docker compose: [Docker compose doc](https://docs.docker.com/compose/)